Security

 OpenWRT web interface

 For home labs, OpenWRT offers flexibility that’s hard to beat.
-Its customizability allows you to build a network security system that aligns perfectly with your needs.
+Its has a lot of things you can customize and allows you to build a network security system that aligns perfectly with your needs.

 However, this customization comes with a learning curve, especially for beginners.
 Advanced users who have experience with Linux servers might find it more accessible.